AsylumConnect/asylum-connect-catalog/_seattle/Neighborcare Health.md

 phone_numbers:
   - 206-633-7650
 email: info@neighborcare.org
-non_english_services:45+ languages and dialects, including Somali, Spanish, and Vietnamese.
+non_english_services:
+  - Somali
+  - Spanish
+  - Vietnamese.
+  - 40+ other languages and dialects
 additional_information: Homeless youth services are provided on a drop-in basis only.
 No appointments.
 categories:
   - Medical Clinics